 Haynes Lane Market.
 Second-hand jewellery can be found on other units there.

 Topy 38 Westow Hill

-One on Anerley Hill close to its junction with Hamlet Road which is nearer to the National Sports Centre, another on the parade at the top of South Norwood Hill at the far end of Church Road.
+One on the parade at the top of South Norwood Hill at the far end of Church Road; another on Anerley Hill close to its junction with Hamlet Road which is nearer to the National Sports Centre.
+None on the Triangle anymore.

 MEETING PLACES / ROOMS FOR HIRE